ModulesSoft/Ultimate-CMS-for-laboratory-webpage/README.md

 4. Set up your desired (translation) locale by uncommenting corresponding values in config/backpack/crud.php

-5. Set up your translation data and sitekey for Google recaptcha in resources/translations.json
+5. Set up your translation data and site key for Google Recaptcha in resources/translations.json

 6. In your root folder run: